hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 /sbin/reboot
 ```
 # Known Bugs
-It seems the `cmld_client get` can't return String value longr than 12 characters even for fields type mentioning String length.
-Walkaround is to use the `get_node` on the parent element to get proper value ouput.
+It seems the `cmld_client get` can't return string values longer than 12 characters even for fields type mentioning string length.
+A walkaround is to use the `get_node` on the parent element to get proper value ouput.

 # Miscellaneous Links